lvgl/lvgl/docs/integration/chip/stm32.rst

 If ``LV_USE_DRAW_DMA2D_INTERRUPT`` is enabled then you are required to call :cpp:expr:`lv_draw_dma2d_transfer_complete_interrupt_handler` whenever the DMA2D "transfer complete" global interrupt is received.

+If your STM device has a Nema GPU, you can use the :ref:`Nema GFX renderer <stm32_nema_gfx>` instead.